Labanquise/front-technical-test/README.md

 ## Instructions 📚

 - You must fork this project, before returning it
+- Graphics elements are in one Adobe .XD file (the software is free for personnal use)
 - Javascript Libraries and frameworks are forbidden ⛔
 - PX and PT as unit of measure are also forbidden ☠ : use %, em or rem.
 - Your css code can be in SCSS [SASS], but it is not mandatory